 Where to Eat

 As Hawaii's most populated island, Oahu is packed with some of the state's best food—with more can't-miss eateries than you could visit in a dozen vacations.
 Whatever you're in the mood for—whether it's a traditional Hawaiian feast, iconic malasadas, fresher-than-fresh ahi poke, rich tonkatsu ramen, street-style tacos, Island-style brunch, or refreshing shave ice—you'll find it.
-In fact, there are so many options that choosing your next meal can be overwhelming.

 Another great place to explore a diverse range of food options is in Honolulu's Chinatown.
 Sure, you'll find Chinese staples such as char siu, roast duck and pork and dim sum, but you'll also find one of the island's best smashburgers, a hearty pho French dip sandwich, locally made ice cream with flavors that include soursop and tom kha, a lobster roll to die for, and Burmese cuisine you won't soon forget.

 Where to Adventure

 Oahu is a great island for getting your hiking shoes out.
 A fairly easy and quickly rewarding hike can be found with the Makapuu Lighthouse Trail.
 At the top of this three-mile, roundtrip jaunt, you'll find panoramic views of the shoreline in both directions, as well as the inside of Koko Crater.
 Humpback whales can often be spotted during the November through May whale season, and on a clear day, you can spot Molokai and Lanai in the distance.
 Give yourself a couple of hours for this hike, and be sure to take water and sun protection.